-Here are three select hotels that we can highly recommend.
-One in every price range:
+Here are three select hotels that I can highly recommend:

 Budget hotel in Utrecht:

-Hotel BUNK: What can we say, this hotel is pretty remarkable.
+Hotel BUNK: What can I say?
+This hotel is pretty remarkable.
 It’s inside a converted church.
 You can still admire the pipes of the organ.
 Combined with its warm contemporary design, this hotel makes for a comfortable place to stay.

-And you can’t beat it's location either, just a short distance from both the central train station and the largest shopping center of the country: Hoog Catherijne.
+And you can’t beat its location either, just a short distance from both the central train station and the largest shopping center in the country: Hoog Catherijne.
 The bunk hotel offers private rooms or pods.
 Whichever you choose, they’re beautifully designed and come at a reasonable price.
 Check prices and availability here.